 Work towards the completion of the network is a long-term project, requiring ongoing policy and funding decisions.
 Collectively, once complete the delivered sections will contribute towards the creation of a network of attractive cycle paths, providing residents and visitors with healthier and sustainable options to travel other than using their cars.
 An increase in cycling for local trips will also assist us to accommodate additional traffic generated by new developments including Peak Resort, Waterside, The Avenue and housing at Clay Cross.

 In recent years opportunities have arisen to deliver a number of key sections.

 A61 Whittington Moor to Chesterfield College (£0.3 million, part of route 1)

 Funded from Local Transport Plan (LTP) resources, new sections of route have been provided from Pottery Lane (Whittington Moor) to the Tesco supermarket and from adjacent to the Casa hotel to Chesterfield College.
 These sections are linked by a series of toucan crossings at the Lockoford Lane junction with the Tesco access.
-With the exception of 1 short stretch of route along a quiet road (Thompson Street) it is possible to travel from Whittington Moor to the college and town centre entirely along traffic-free paths.
+Exception for one short stretch of route along a quiet road (Thompson Street) it's possible to travel from Whittington Moor to the college and town centre entirely along traffic-free paths.

 Station to Queens Park (£1.6 million, part of route 5)